nuket/xavr/README.md

 ## Icon

-The template icon was created using GIMP and includes a [mictochip icon](http://thenounproject.com/term/microchip/31537/) designed by Lutz Schubert from the Noun Project and published under the Creative Commons – Attribution (CC BY 3.0) license.
+The template icon was created using GIMP and includes a [microchip icon](http://thenounproject.com/term/microchip/31537/) designed by Lutz Schubert from the Noun Project and published under the Creative Commons – Attribution (CC BY 3.0) license.

 ## Makefile